-As part of the opening reception of our Fitchburg exhibit at the Fitchburg Art Museum Community Gallery, we will be hosting a panel discussion to discuss labels and stereotypes, experiences and concerns of various groups in the community, and answer audience questions people may have about groups they're unfamiliar with.
+As part of the opening reception of our Fitchburg exhibit at the Fitchburg Art Museum Community Gallery, we hosted a panel discussion to discuss labels and stereotypes, experiences and concerns of various groups in the community, and answer audience questions people may have about groups they're unfamiliar with.

 - Wil Darcangelo, M.Div., is the minister at First Parish Unitarian Universalist Church in Fitchburg, Massachusetts.
 Also a columnist and blogger, he writes a weekly column called Hopeful Thinking on spiritual optimism in the information age.
 Wil is active in community organizing, event production and youth mentorship specifically regarding individual and community empowerment through participation in the cultural economy.
 Married to his husband Jamie Darcangelo, RN, they live with their daughter Lavender, friends Peter and Christoph and several beloved animals.
 Wil is also a vocalist, carpenter and stained glass artist.